Responding to allegations

 Complainant: The person submitting the complaint.

-Respondent: The MIT student alleged to have violated an MIT policy.
+Respondent: The MIT student or student organization alleged to have violated an MIT policy.

 Witness: Anyone who will be providing information about this incident.
 This may include people who gained information without being eyewitnesses and it can include people who will submit a written statement, rather than appearing in person.